 Noriko Yamane 1 and Karen L.C.
-Carter 2
+Carter ^{†2}

-1Hiroshima University, Graduate School of Integrated Arts and Sciences, Linguistics, Higashi-Hiroshima, Japan 2Arizona State University, Department of English, Rhetoric, Composition, Linguistics, Tempe, Arizona U.S.A.
+1Hiroshima University, Graduate School of Integrated Arts and Sciences, Higashi-Hiroshima, Japan.
+2Arizona State University, Tempe, Arizona, USA.

 1 Introduction

 Understanding the acoustic socio-phonetic reality of intelligibility in spoken English is of theoretical importance to linguistic and applied linguistic research and in demand as English is a common lingua franca across the globe.
 To understand the factors that improve intelligibility of L2 English necessitates an interdisciplinary approach that combines phonetics, second language acquisition to uncover socio-cultural meaning on what constitutes intelligibility for L2 English speech from the perception of the native English speaker (NES) as the listener.
 We propose mixed methods research to study the prosodic feature of voice pitch and its role in intelligibility in L2 English speech.
 In this paper, we discuss how voice pitch is perceived in terms of intelligibility in L1 to L2 English phonetic transfer.